elizabethdaly/data-analysis-project/README.md

 ##  3. Regression <a name="section2"></a>
 For this part of the assessment, we have been asked to analyse if there is a relationship between the total bill and the tip amount.
 The simplest relationship would be a linear one.
 That's reasonable when we consider that tips (especially in the US) are usually a fixed percentage of the total bill.
 In the notebook we first use Seaborn to visualize any linear relationships between our two variables of interest using Seaborn **regplot**.
-This does not give us any fitting parameters such as the slope and intecept of the linear fit, or any metrics to assess the quality of the fit, but it's a good start.
+This does not give us any fitting parameters such as the slope and intercept of the linear fit, or any metrics to assess the quality of the fit, but it's a good start.

-We perform a simple linear regression analysis of the data as per week 9 lectures. **numpy.polyfit** can calculate the slope and intercept of the best fit line, but we must use **numpy.corrcoef** to evaluate the strength of the linear relationship between the total bill and tip amount.
-This function returns a matrix from which we can calculate the R<sup>2<sup> value as explained in the xxx reference below.
+We perform a simple linear regression analysis of the data as per the week 9 lectures for this module. **numpy.polyfit** can calculate the slope and intercept of the best fit line based on least squares fitting.
+It doesn't directly return a metric, so we must use **numpy.corrcoef** to evaluate the strength of the linear relationship between the total bill and tip amount.
+This function returns a matrix from which we can calculate the R<sup>2</sup> value as explained in the reference below about Pearson and Spearman Correlation in Python.
 The fitting parameters for our linear model are:
 - slope = 0.105
 - intercept = 0.920
-- R<sup>2<sup> = 0.457
+- R<sup>2</sup> = 0.457

+So, a linear relationship does exist between the total bill and the tip amount, but it's not a very strong one.
+I'll discuss that more below.

 ![SimpleLinReg](images/LSQalldata.png)

 We then move on to using two packages, Statsmodels and scikit-learn, to perform linear regression and return fitting parameters and metrics.
 Statsmodels is a Python package for performing statistical analysis of data - we are interested in the OLS (Ordinary Least Squares) module for performing linear regression.
 OLS involves fitting a linear model with coefficients to minimize the residual sum of squares between the observed data points and the best fit.
 Scikit-learn is a machine learning package which can also perform OLS fitting.
 Strictly speaking there is no need to perform regression with both packages, but I do it once in the notebook and then stick to scikit-learn, which is useful for making predictions using the dataset.

 In regression, R<sup>2</sup> is the coefficient of determination, a measure of how close the data points are to the fitted regression line; or how much of the variation in the data is explained by the linear model.
 It ranges from 0 to 1, and in general, higher values of R<sup>2</sup> are better.
-However, as the minitab [] link in the references discusses, that's not the full story.
+However, as the minitab reference below discusses, that's not the full story.
 That reference states that in fields which try to predict human behaviour (the tips dataset falls into this category), values of R<sup>2</sup> less that 0.5 are not unusual; we find R<sup>2</sup> = 0.457 on average.
 It's also important to take into account the appropriateness of the model when assessing R<sup>2</sup>.
-Another model (perhaps a high-order polynomial fit) may produce a better R<sup>2</sup> but wouldn't be a good way to model how tip amount varies with total bill.
+Another model (perhaps a high-order polynomial fit) may produce a better R<sup>2</sup> but wouldn't be a sensible way to model how tip amount varies with total bill.
 The results of regression on all of the data, and on subsets of it, are presented in the table below.

 Line fit    | R<sup>2</sup> | slope | intercept
 ------------|---------------|-------|----------